UTDallasEPICS/xuchil/README.md

 - Database - SQLite and Prisma
 - Backend Testing - Postman

+## Deployment Notes
+- When this project is ready to be deployed it will be deployed on Xuchil's local server

 ## Prerequisites

 In order to run this project, a few technologies are required: